 Inspired by user identification and biometrics literature, in which the user of a system is either granted or refused access based on their recent behavior, we therefore implemented a second approach where driver-passenger classification is cast into a driver identification problem (driver vs rest of the population classification).

-We followed the procedure that proved very efficient in speech identification (D. Reynolds et al 2000) and smart phone user identification (N. Neverova et al. 2016), where features are extracted from mobile phone sensor data using recurrent DL network.
+We followed the procedure that proved very efficient in speech identification (D. Reynolds et al 2000) and smartphone user identification (N. Neverova et al. 2016), where features are extracted from mobile phone sensor data using recurrent DL networks.

-To tell if a trip is driver or passenger, the average log-likelihoods from the UBM and the user-specific GMM are compared.
+To tell if a trip is a driver or passenger trip, the average log-likelihoods from the UBM and the user-specific GMM are compared.
 If the trip was more likely to have been generated by the UBM then the trip is classified as passenger whereas if it was more likely to have been generated by the user GMM then the trip is classified as driver.
-Again, the threshold is estimated using a condition on the second derivative of the probability distribution of the log likelihood difference .
+Again, the threshold is estimated using a condition on the second derivative of the probability distribution of the log likelihood difference.

 Figure 9: a GMM is trained on the features from the training dataset, resulting in a universal background model (UBM).
 A new user model is first initialized with the UBM.
 When car trips arrive for a new user, the UBM is updated and converges to a personalized model.
 At inference time, the log likelihoods from both models are computed.
 If the difference is above a predefined threshold, the trip is more likely generated by the user model, and the trip is seen as driver.
 If the difference is below the threshold, the trip is more likely generated by the UBM and the trip is seen as passenger.